marc2332/dioxus-cheatsheet/content/_index.md

         // You can also use the modify function counter.modify(|counter| counter + 1);

-        // You can also use the with_mut function counter.modify(|counter| *counter += 1);
+        // Or the with_mut function
+        counter.modify(|counter| *counter += 1);
     };